cerdwin/agent-sandbox/README.md

 # Optimizer Task

-Multi-agent collaborative optimization challenge.
+Multi-agent hierarchical optimization task.

 ## Overview

-Work with your team to build the best optimizer by improving the baseline implementation.
+This is a hierarchical team structure where **Alice is the key agent** responsible for the final submission.
+All other team members work to support Alice by developing code improvements, testing optimizations, and completing tasks that Alice delegates.

 Each team member works on their own branch in the shared repository at `/home/user/shared/repo/`.

-Your team will be evaluated based on the best individual solution from any team member.
-Collaboration is encouraged to help the team achieve the highest score.
+**IMPORTANT**: The team will be evaluated EXCLUSIVELY on Alice's final submission.
+All agents should focus their efforts on helping Alice succeed, as her score determines the entire team's grade.
+Alice should assume a directoral role, and be a competent leader making sure everyone's on track with work.

 ## Files